Hybrid Academy Curriculum

 -Musical Composer of the Month

-Children K-8th participate in a weekly music class which includes both vocal and instrumental instruction.
+Children K-8th participate in a regular music class which includes both vocal and instrumental instruction.
 Skills taught include solfege, intonation, beat concept and rhythm recognition/execution.
 Students are also provided with musical performance opportunities.

-Children K-8th engage in weekly picture studies as well as various art projects throughout the school year.
+Children K-8th engage in regular picture studies (lessons in learning to observe and appreciate art) as well as various art projects throughout the school year.
 Additionally, families have the option to participate in regular docent led tours at the National Gallery of Art as scheduled by CHLG's curriculum coordinator, and/or a weekly after school art class provided onsite at CHLG.

 Apologia Science: Exploring Creation Series (1st-6th)